ton-community/ton-docs/docs/develop/dapps/apis/toncenter.md

 ## Pros & Cons

 👍 — Habitual.
-Suitable for a quick start.
+Suitable for a quick start for every newcomer to play with TON.
-👍 — Perfect to interact with blockchain transactions, smart contracts, etc.
+👍 — Web-oriented.
+Perfect to interact with TON transactions, smart contracts from Web.

-👎 — It's not possible to receive information where you need an indexed blockchain API.
+👎 — Simplified.
+It's not possible to receive information where you need an indexed TON API.
-👎 — You can't fully trust server responses, because they do not contain _Merkle proofs_.
+👎 — HTTP-Middleware.
+You can't fully trust server responses, because they do not contain _Merkle proofs_ to validate that your data is genuine.

 ## RPC Nodes